 Focuses on a holistic approach to health care from infancy through adolescence incorporating the principles of well child care, health promotion, and disease prevention including the concepts of growth and development, and screening procedures.
 Emphasizes advanced pathophysiology, assessment and diagnostic strategies specific to acute and common problems in children.
 Stresses clinical interventions to enhance, maintain, and restore health in context of family and community environments.
 Develops skills for collaboration with multidisciplinary teams and effective utilization of community resources.
-Prerequisite: NURS5200, NURS5194.
+This course requires 180 clinical hours and a minimum of 180 pediatric patients.
+Documentation and the care is to be entered into the nurse practitioner tracking system.
+In addition, all clinical hours must be completed within the United States and its territories.
+All hours must be with pediatric patients ages birth-18 and include well visits, acute, and chronic care.
+No specialty hours will be allowed in this practicum.
+Prerequisite: NURS5200, NURS5194, NURS6800.